itsmaxwellcross/30-days-red-team-toolkit/README.md

 - Contributors and testers
 - Everyone following #30DaysOfRedTeam

+🎉 Support

+This project is proudly supported by [GitBook](https://www.gitbook.com/), who provides our documentation hosting under their Community Plan.
+We’re grateful for their support in helping us build high-quality, accessible red team learning resources.

 ---

 **Remember:** The difference between a red teamer and a criminal is authorization.
 Always get permission.
 Always act ethically.
 Always follow the law.